midnightntwrk/midnight-wallet/README.md

 locally and listening to the configured port to which the tests connect.
 The tests are intentionally configured to connect to the default port for the service.

-Currently, there are 2 external services being tested:
+Currently, there is 1 external service being tested:
-- Platform's node (See [midnight-platform](https://github.com/input-output-hk/midnight-platform/) repo to find out how to build the docker image and run a container)
+- Midnight Mocked Node (See [midnight-mocked-node](https://github.com/input-output-hk/midnight-mocked-node/) repo to find out how to run it)
-- Snarkie Server (See [snarkie](https://github.com/input-output-hk/snarkie) repo to build docker image and run container)

 ##### How to run